 achieve top- and bottom-line growth.

-However, the insurers are being proactive, trying very hard not
+However, insurers are being proactive, trying very hard not just to

-With organic growth remaining challenging, carriers in the health
+With organic growth remaining challenged, carriers in the health

-insurance sector are flocking toward international markets, which
+insurance sector are flocking to international markets, which

 specifically appear attractive on account of lesser regulations,

 higher margins and lower competition.
-Additionally, pressures on
+Additionally, pressure on

 social health care systems along with increasing wealth and